Route 66: The TV Series

 The Chevrolet Corvette seen in the first episode ("Black November", October 7, 1960) was a 1960 model; a 1961 model was used the rest of that season.
 Chevrolet supplied Corvettes for the duration of the series, upgrading every season to the latest models.

-Buz and Tod next to their Horizon Blue Corvette on the TV series "Route 66"
+Buz (standing) and Tod (seated) with their Horizon Blue Corvette on the TV series "Route 66"

 More Corvette Convertibles on Route 66